Vermiculite takes the form of crystalline layers like mica.

 The name “vermiculite” is derived from the Latin word for worm, a reference to the strands of vermiculite material that form when vermiculite is exfoliated.
 This property was well known to people in the 19th century, although it was treated as a novelty rather than a potentially useful mineral until people realized its potential for things like insulation and concrete mixing.
 The mineral was named, by the way, by Thomas Webb in 1924.
 It’s more formally known as hydrated magnesium-aluminum-iron layered iron silicate, which is quite complicated.

-See also What is wind chill factor?
+See also What is environmental capital?

 Some people have raised health concerns about vermiculite.
 The mineral itself is not harmful, but it often contains unhealthy impurities, such as asbestos.
 Additionally, the exfoliation process can generate silicate fibers that can be dangerous to inhale.
 As removing impurities from the mineral is not really feasible, people should handle vermiculite with care to reduce potential exposure to health risks.
 When handling substances such as insulation, mouth and nose protection should be worn so that people do not inhale small silicate fragments that can damage their lungs.